 A fertilizer plan using dry products only was just developed.
-Now, consider using only liquid products and the same example of corn crop.
-Again, the farm needs to meet the nutrient removal amounts to reach its yield goal of 150 bushels per acre.
+Now, consider using only liquid products and the same example of sweet corn crop.
+Again, the farm needs to have the recommended nutrient amounts to reach its yield goal of 8 ton per acre.